This post may contain affiliate links. Please read our disclosure policy.

 An overhead image of a white plate filled with green bean, tomatoes, olives, chickpeas and feta cheese.
 A blue and white napkin, a wooden spoon and salt and pepper shakes sit off to the sides.

-How to Cook Green Beans for a Salad
+How To Cook Green Beans

 A wooden cutting board with green beans, olives, tomatoes, chickpeas, parsley, onions, feta cheese and a bowl of dressing.